 centers.
 To estimate the intensity surface $\mu(x)$ underlying these points, we

-need to express the likelihood of our data for various values of
+need to derive the likelihood for our data under this model.

-$\alpha$.
 Given the pdf $f(x)$, if we assume that the points are

-conditionally independent of one another, we may write
+mutually independent of one another, we may write

 the likelihood as the product